Nitrokey/odoo-modules/abandoned_carts/readme.md

 For example:

-"Number of calls = 1" and "Interval Unit = Days" means: It runs only one day.
+"Number of calls = 1", "Interval Unit = Days" and "next Execution Date = 12/16/2019 15:45:44" means: It runs only one day beginning with this date.

-"Number of calls = 7" and "Interval Unit = Days" means: It runs seven days.
+"Number of calls = 7", "Interval Unit = Days" and "next Execution Date = 12/16/2019 15:45:44" means: It runs seven days beginning with this date.

 "Number of calls is negative" means that this process will run every day.